microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/windowssetting-get.md

 ---
-title: "Get Windows setting"
+title: "Get windowsSetting"
 description: "Read the properties and relationships of a windowsSetting object."
 author: "MS-Arko"
 ms.localizationpriority: medium
-ms.prod: "cross-device-experiences"
+ms.prod: "project-rome"
 doc_type: apiPageType
 ---

-# Get Windows setting stored in cloud
+# Get windowsSetting

 Namespace: microsoft.graph

-Read the properties and relationships of a [windowsSetting](../resources/windowssetting.md) object by passing id of the setting in the URL.
+Read the properties and relationships of a [windowsSetting](../resources/windowssetting.md) object by passing the ID of the setting in the URL.
+This method gets the setting for the signed-in user.

 ## Permissions